A-AhkUser/eAutocomplete/README.md

 ```
 ***

  Executes a custom function whenever the user has performed a completion or a replacement by pressing/long pressing either the `Tab` or the `Enter` key.
-This can be used to launch a search engine when the user has selected an item, as an example.

  The function can optionally accept the following parameters:</br>
 ``myCompletionCompletedEventMonitor(this, _completeString, _isReplacement)``